HIGHLIGHTS-India unveils budget aimed at boosting pandemic-hit economy | Business

 * India sets 2021/22 divestment target at 1.75 trillion rupees ($23.97 billion) * India to divest two public sector banks and one general insurance company

-* India to launch IPO of Life Insurance Corporation * India to announce policy for privatisation of state-run companies
+* India to launch IPO of Life Insurance Corporation * India to announce policy for privatization of state-run companies

-* To create new list of companies for divestment * India to introduce new mechanism for privatisation of loss-running state-run companies
+* To create new list of companies for divestment * India to introduce new mechanism for privatization of loss-running state-run companies

 * To allocate 2.87 trillion rupees ($39.40 billion) for clean water supplies over the next five years * To allocate 3 trillion rupees ($41.10 billion) for power sector for next five years